 ReportViewer source code investigation using Reflector showed that it provides only PrintDialog() public API that will show a modal PrintDialog dialog thus requiring user interaction.

-www.gotreportviewer.com site with an example of local report printing without showing any GUI using LocalReport.Render() method.
+Later I found a www.gotreportviewer.com site with an example of local report printing without showing any GUI using LocalReport.Render() method.
 ServerReport does not provide such method so I adapted the code for printing ServerReport in background.

 First page is rendered using ServerReport.Render() public API.
 It will return streamIds list for each page that report consists of and that could be used to render all other pages via ServerReport.RenderStream() public API.